 Healthcare security specialists organize, code, and protect organizational records and patient information.
 They also help managers and stakeholders make data-driven decisions.
 Health information management students learn about healthcare data management, research methodologies, and network infrastructure.

 This concentration combines electrical engineering and computer science, preparing students for careers as information systems managers and network architects.
 Computer engineering provides a well-rounded curriculum that includes classes in broadband architecture and communications network design.
 Students also explore machine learning, artificial intelligence, and bioinformatics for embedded systems and software.

 - Data Analytics

-A branch of data science, analytics entails the collection, analysis, and application of digital information.
+A branch of data science, analytics involves the collection, analysis, and application of digital information.
 Students learn to use statistical tools and software to evaluate large datasets to extract patterns and meaning.
-Within the network security field, data analytics supports cybercrime investigations and penetration testing.
-This concentration also allows students to pursue careers as business intelligence officers, digital marketers, and computer scientists.
+Within the field of network security, data analysts support cybercrime investigations and penetration testing.
+This concentration also prepares students to pursue careers as business intelligence officers, digital marketers, and computer scientists.

 Associate Degree in Network Security